mosenn/toggel-npm-package/README.md

 | activeDarkMode | function |
 | styleOption    | object   |

-### you can customize backgroundColor and color dark mode
+### You can customize the background color and dark mode

 _note : you can set rgb or rgba_